ekdennisek/pc-parts-inventory/README.md

 # PC Parts Inventory

 A React-based PC parts inventory application built with Vite and TypeScript.
-Browse and search through different PC components including CPUs, motherboards, power supplies, and graphic cards.
+Browse and search through different PC components including CPUs, motherboards, power supplies, and graphics cards.

 ## Features

 - **Summary Dashboard**: Overview of all parts with inventory statistics
 - **Search Functionality**: Search across all parts or within specific categories
-- **Category Pages**: Dedicated pages for each part type (CPUs, Motherboards, Power Supplies, Graphic Cards)
+- **Category Pages**: Dedicated pages for each part type (CPUs, Motherboards, Power Supplies, Graphics Cards)
 - **Detailed Specifications**: View detailed specifications for each component
 - **Responsive Design**: Works on desktop and mobile devices